Dynamic data attachments in XLSForm

 Once your XLSForms are set up, log into your KoboToolbox account and follow these steps:

-1. Upload and deploy the parent project, if not already deployed.
-Ensure the parent project has at least one submission.
+1. Create and deploy the parent project, if not already deployed.

 2. Enable data sharing for the parent project: